Text: John 2:1-11 (the wedding at Cana)

 When John wrote the story of Jesus turning water into wine at a wedding feast, I doubt this analogy was in his mind.
 But I think an analogy between marriage and winemaking works.
 The people in a couple are like the grapes on a vine in which rain, nutrients, and sunshine have combined to produce fruit.
 The soil is family, and the nutrients and sunshine are the social matrix in which they have grown.

 In marriage, two people who have fallen in love vow to care for each other and live together.
 This is analogous to the process of pressing and fermenting the grapes.
-Marriage vows create a crucible that is like an oak cask in which wine is aged and which gives it much of its flavour.
+Marriage vows create a container that is like an oak cask in which wine is aged and which gives it much of its flavour.

 Like winemaking, the spiritual growth that occurs in a marriage is messy.
 But the love that results give our lives much of their meaning.
 The vintage produced in a marriage is a love refined by trials and tribulations of all kinds.